Karamjitsingh1989/KRSPhotoGallery/README.md

 * Listing of Albums then Show all images of specific album

 # License
-This project is licensed under the Apache License 2.0.
+KRSPhotoGallery is available under the MIT license.

-For more details visit http://www.apache.org/licenses/LICENSE-2.0